-It started as a spontaneous pep-talk.
+It started as a spontaneous pep talk.
 Then this Starbucks barista became a lifeline for a boy with cancer.

 Then Aldrete and Haar exchanged numbers.
 Soon, Aldrete and Cole started FaceTiming and playing video games virtually.

-“I decided I’m going to be a force of positivity for Cole,” said Aldrete.
+“I decided I’m going to be a force of positivity for Cole,” Aldrete said.
 “I’ll be his cheerleader.”

 Aldrete’s constant support has lifted Cole’s spirits as he faces both physical and emotional challenges.
 Cole was diagnosed with leukemia in February, and when he met Aldrete, he was at a particularly perilous point in his treatment.